mesaleh/clear_neural_networks/clear_lstm/README.md

 ![Stock Prediction Results](imgs/stock_prediction_result.png)
 *(Plot showing actual vs. predicted stock prices for evaluation data)*

-**Interpretation:**
-*   The model often learns to **follow the general trend** of the actual prices, which is better than random guessing or a flat line.
-*   However, predictions frequently **lag** behind the actual price movements.
-This indicates the model has primarily learned persistence (predicting tomorrow will be similar to today) rather than truly predictive leading signals.
-*   This highlights the inherent difficulty of stock market prediction, especially with limited features (only closing price) and data.
-Achieving genuinely useful predictive power requires much more sophisticated feature engineering, potentially more complex models, larger datasets, and rigorous validation.
-Transformers can do a better job here, but let's leave that for the upcoming part of the series when we implement Transformers from scratch!

 ## Diving Deeper & Next Steps

 Experiment with the code!